orestis-koutroumpas/Mnist-Classifier/README.md

 # MNIST Classifier for Digits 0 and 8

 This repository contains a Python implementation of a neural network classifier to recognize the digits 0 and 8 from the MNIST dataset.
 The neural network is implemented using Numpy for the calculations and Matplotlib for loss visualization during training.
-It uses two different loss functions, cross-Entropy and exponential loss.
+It uses two different loss functions, Cross-Entropy and Exponential loss.

-### Problem Description
+## Problem Description

 The goal of this project is to isolate the numerals 0 and 8 from the MNIST dataset and design a classifier that distinguishes between the two numerals.
 The network is trained with: